FilipNest/filter/readme.md

 * `points=value` only shows posts with points greater or equal to the value field.
 So `points=10` would only show posts with points greater or equal to 10.
 * `author=userid` only shows posts by that author.
 So `author=FilipNest` would only show posts by a user with the id `FilipNest`.
 * `upvoted=userid` and `downvoted=userid` returns only posts that the specified userid has upvoted/downvoted.
+* `@userid` is not really a special filter, it's just a tag specific to users.

 All special filters can also be preceded by a `!` to negate the filter.